HenrikPoulsen/semantic-release-plus-action/README.md

-# semantic-release-action
+# semantic-release-plus-action

-GitHub Action for running `semantic-release`.
+GitHub Action for running `semantic-release-plus`.
 Respects any semantic-release configuration file in your repo or the `release` prop in your `package.json`.
 Exports [environment variables](#outputs) for you to use in subsequent actions containing version numbers.

 > **Note**: `v3` of this action uses semantic-release v22 & node v20.9. `v2` uses semantic-release